Estimated reading time: 10 minutes

 Once the speakers started to speak in the career fair room, they only had a curtain separating them from the fair itself and there were a lot of audio issues.
 This was pretty much out of everyone’s control.
 The people that needed to know about it were notified and they worked on fixing the issue.
 The second issue that happened was a 2 part problem.

 - The area the speakers were in was not big enough to fit everyone.
 This left a lot of people sitting on the floor, especially after one speaker was done and more people were coming in to see the 2nd speaker.
 It created a problem because most people whom watched the first speaker also wanted to see the 2nd speaker along with about 50 new people.
 (We apologized about this and the conference organizers promise to have this problem fixed next year).

 - A traffic jam was created for the entire career fair because the new people could not get into the allotted space and the line was out of the door.
 This caused a big traffic jam and what seemed like a lot of unhappy people.

 But, it was OK.
-A Few other volunteers and myself decided to just move the curtain about 5 to 10 feet towards the career fair.
+A couple of other volunteers and I decided to just move the curtain about 5 to 10 feet towards the career fair.
 The area was not being utilized and it just made sense.
 Now everyone had more room, but they didn’t have chairs.

 The Career Fair